Lucas Firmin Blog

 Baton Rouge Pool and Spas: Top Reasons your Pool’s Hot Tub Heater is Not Working

-006_L6sFYZuhHaving a spa in your backyard is a great way to relax and unwind.
-Whether it’s after a long day at the office, or you’re rehabbing some sore muscles, your hot tub is a welcome retreat.
-It really only has one job, and it’s right there in its name; be hot.
-Now during a hot south Louisiana summer, it needs little help to accomplish this goal, but during the cool fall and spring months, not to mention our brief, yet cold winter, your pool or spa’s heater will be providing the heat.
-So what happens when your hot tub’s heater doesn’t turn on?
+0021-2Having a spa in your backyard is a great way to relax and unwind.
+Whether it’s after a long day at the office or you’re rehabbing some sore muscles, your hot tub is a welcome retreat.
+It really only has one job, and it’s right there in its name: be hot.
+Now, during a hot south Louisiana summer, it needs little help to accomplish this goal, but during the cool fall and spring months, not to mention our brief yet cold winter, your hot tub’s heater will be providing the heat.
+So, what happens when you turn on your hot tub, but your hot tub’s heater doesn’t turn on?
 Here are a few of the common reasons that your spa isn’t heating.

 Just like inside your home, the temperature of the water in your hot tub is regulated by a thermostat.
 If the water isn’t heating or reaching your desired temperature, check your thermostat’s setting.
-If everything looks fine you can investigate further by inspecting the cord and looking for damage.
+If everything looks OK, you can investigate further by inspecting the cord and probe for damage.

-What is “Low Flow” in a Pool or Hot Tub
+What Does “Low Flow” Mean in Your Hot Tub?

 The high-limit switch in your hot tub is similar to the pressure switch.
 This component is a part of the safety circuit.
 It is designed to prevent the heater from overheating.
 These switches are calibrated to shut off at a predetermined maximum temperature.
 When this temperature is reached, the switch will open, breaking the circuit that powers the heater.
-Low water flow, incorrect voltage, and loose wire connections can all be causes for a high limit switch to malfunction; preventing the hot tub from properly heating.
+Low water flow, incorrect voltage, and loose wire connections can all cause a high-limit switch to malfunction, preventing the hot tub from properly heating.

 Hot Tub Wires, Fuses, and Breakers